SIMULINK-AGENCIES/duwantech/README.md

-# 🛍️ Laravel E-commerce System for the Kenyan Market
+# 🛍️ Laravel E-commerce System for the duwantech's Kenyan Market

 This project is a **custom Laravel Blade-based E-commerce website** tailored for selling multiple product categories in Kenya.
 It is optimized for flexibility, search engine ranking, mobile responsiveness, and ease of configuration via a powerful backend dashboard.